Do Certain Foods Really Cause Bad Dreams?

 Drawing inspiration from the early 20th-century comic of the same name, a recent research article entitled “Dreams of the Rarebit Fiend: Food and Diet as Instigators of Bizarre and Disturbing Dreams” investigates the common belief that foods can influence our nightly dreams (Nielsen & Powell, 2015).

 The study itself used a variety of questionnaires aimed at assessing food-dependent dreaming, along with general sleeping, eating, and dreaming experiences in 396 first-year Canadian University students averaging 21.5 years of age.
-A 3-item open-ended questionnaire was used to specifically probe participants’ beliefs of whether certain foods influence dreaming.
-The first question asked whether participants had ever noticed food leading to disturbing dreams, and if so to identify which foods, while the second question asked about bizarre dreams.
+A three-item open-ended questionnaire was used to specifically probe participants’ beliefs of whether certain foods influence dreaming.
+The first question asked whether participants had ever noticed food leading to disturbing dreams, and, if so, to identify which foods, while the second question asked about bizarre dreams.
 The third question asked participants whether eating late at night had ever affected their dreams, and if so, how.

-The authors found that 68 of 382 (17.8%) participants claimed that either particular foods or eating late at night influenced their dreams.
-Of those who believed food could influence dreams, the most frequent foods mentioned as causing both disturbing (44%) and bizarre (39%) dreams were, in fact, dairy, including cheese, milk, and ice cream.
-Spicy foods were the next most commonly mentioned as causing disturbing dreams (19%), though sweet foods were associated more with bizarre (27%) than disturbing dreams (13%).
-Further, 26 subjects reported that eating late affected dreaming; eating late was most commonly associated with disturbing or nightmarish dreams (47.2%), but was also associated with bizarre dreams (22.2%).
+The authors found that 68 of 382 participants (17.8 percent) claimed that either particular foods or eating late at night influenced their dreams.
+Of those who believed food could influence dreams, the most frequent foods mentioned as causing both disturbing (44 percent) and bizarre (39 percent) dreams were, in fact, dairy, including cheese, milk, and ice cream.
+Spicy foods were the next most commonly mentioned as causing disturbing dreams (19 percent), though sweet foods were associated more with bizarre (27 percent) than disturbing dreams (13 percent).
+Further, 26 subjects reported that eating late affected dreaming; eating late was most commonly associated with disturbing or nightmarish dreams (47.2 percent), but was also associated with bizarre dreams (22.2 percent).